mrethana/news_bias_final/README.md

 ![alt text](https://github.com/mrethana/news_bias_final/blob/master/Screenshots/d2v.png?raw=True)

 ##### Steps to Train Doc2Vec
-1. Tokenize documents using nltk's Regular Expressions Tokenizer
+1. Tokenize documents using nltk's Regular Expressions Tokenizer.
 2. Create bigram or trigram tagger to identify the most used phrases in the corpus.
 This will add these phrases to the vocabulary from each document if present.
 3. Tag each document with appropriate tags.
-The three tags I used was a unique document tag, a perspective tag (left, right, center) and a source tag (WSJ, NYT, etc.)
+The three tags I used were a unique document tag, a perspective tag (left, right, center) and a source tag (WSJ, NYT, etc.).

 ![alt text](https://github.com/mrethana/news_bias_final/blob/master/Screenshots/pre.png?raw=True)

-4. Choose Doc2Vec model and train
+4. Choose Doc2Vec model and train.

 #### Visualizing Doc2Vec models with PCA